jaaimino/financial-advisor-scraper/README.md

 Running `grunt test` will run the unit tests with karma.

 ## Documentation ##
-Running 'grunt jsdoc' will generate documentation in the "documentation" directory
+Running `grunt jsdoc` will generate documentation in the "documentation" directory

 ### Also See ###
 [Financial Advisor App](https://github.com/jaaimino/financial-advisor-app)